Part-time BA (Hons) in Child and Family

 How much will my tuition fees be?

-Tuition Fees for first-year home students studying both routes of the BA (Hons) Child and Family in the 2024-25 academic year will be £6,935.
-The University may increase fees in line with any inflationary uplift as decided by the UK Government in the second and subsequent years of your course.
-It is expected that such increases will be linked to the Retail Price Index (RPI excluding mortgage interest payments).
+Tuition Fees for first-year home students studying both routes of the BA (Hons) Child and Family in the 2024-25 academic year are £6,935 and in the 2025-26 academic year, they will be £7,145.
+In November 2024 the UK Government announced an increase in the tuition fee cap for Home students for the 2025-26 academic year.
+The University expects to increase fees for future years in line with any inflationary uplift as determined by the UK Government.

 Please see the following Additional Course CostsLink opens in a new windowLink opens in a new window webpage to find out more about the costs you will incur undertaking this course that are not covered by any Tuition Fee Loan you may be eligible for.
 See the following links for more information about the BA (Hons) Child and Family: Mental HealthLink opens in a new window or BA (Hons) Child and Family: Health and WellbeingLink opens in a new window courses.